frc5687/2019-chassisbot/README.md

 Additional tools:
 ---
 - [WinSCP](https://tortoisesvn.net/downloads.html) - used for remote file access to the roborio (and Raspberry Pi if you use one)
-- [Putty](https://www.putty.org/) - used for remote terminal access to the roborio (and Raspberry Pi if you use one)
+- [PuTTY](https://www.putty.org/) - used for remote terminal access to the roborio (and Raspberry Pi if you use one)

+Setup
+===

+Tool installation
+---
+1. Dowload all the above tools
+2. Install WPILib first by extracting the installer from the downloaded archive and running it.
+You can uncheck Visual Studio Code and C++ Compiler, but be sure that Gradle, Java JDK/JRE, Tools and Utilities, and WPILib Dependencies are checked.
+3. (Optional but recommended) Set your JAVA_HOME environment variable to the JDK installed by the WPILib installer (c:\users\pulbic\frc2019\jdk)
+4. Install IntelliJ, git, Sourcetree, and TortoiseMerge by running their installers.
+5. (Optional) Install WinSCP and PuTTY.

+Workspace setup
+===
+1. Fork this project
+2. Checkout the project locally
+3. Configure the project for your team
+4. Prep the project using gradlew
+5. Open the project in IntelliJ